 Bennett Kanuka is a senior data scientist with over 10 years of evangelizing data science, and building successful data teams.
 From auto and aerospace, to financial and healthcare companies, Bennett’s extensive industry experience has given him both the technical and business savviness to extract insight out of any data set.
 Before joining Climate Engine, Bennett worked on a number of start-ups in the AI space, and helped Fortune 500 companies become machine-learning literate and establish data teams of their own.

 Keiko Nomura, Ph.D

-Keiko is Director of Product Development and a Machine Learning Scientist with expertise in remote sensing, earth observation and policy analysis.
+Keiko is the Director of Science Applications and a Machine Learning Scientist with expertise in remote sensing, earth observation and policy analysis.
 16+ years of experience across carbon and energy market modelling (London Economics International LLC), climate change mitigation through forest conservation (UN Environment, UNDP), and nature-based solution assessment globally (Space Intelligence, ltd).
 Keiko holds a PhD in GeoSciences from the University of Edinburgh, UK.
 She was selected among 15 leading women at the forefront of machine learning for Earth observation in 2021.

 Charles is a Data Scientist at Climate Engine who leads multi-model software engineering and development, supports with Google Earth Engine API programming, and co-develops back-end/front-end linkages.
 Charles is co-developer of the automated METRIC ET model, and ClimateEngine.org Earth Engine applications.